 Terence is a professional photographer and can make images available to the media for the purposes of promoting Grantourismo.
-For other purposes, some of the images you see on Grantourismo may also be available for purchase on Terence’s photography site, where he also has a stock library.
-Also, check out Terence’s Tumblr photography page.
-All our images are copyright and we do have a copyright lawyer on speed-dial.
+For other purposes, some of the images you see on Grantourismo may also be available for purchase on Terence’s photography site, where he also has a stock library (more images coming soon).
+All our images are copyright and our copyright lawyer is on speed-dial.
 We don’t have very many pretty pictures of ourselves, however, we’re working on it; ask and we’ll see what we can do.
-Contact Terence to discuss permission to use and purchase images at email@example.com.
+Contact Terence to discuss permission to use and purchase images at firstname.lastname@example.org.

-There may be other opportunities for advertising from relevant advertisers, so please get in touch.
-We do not accept advertising from companies with no connection or relevance to travel or food, and we do not accept advertising relating to gambling and casinos or finding nice Thai girls and Russian wives.
+There are a number of opportunities for advertising from relevant advertisers, from banners to advertorial, so please get in touch.
+We do not accept advertising from companies with no connection or relevance to our site’s content, and we do not accept advertising relating to gambling and casinos or finding nice Thai girls and Russian wives.

 If you’d like to collaborate, partner up or be a sponsor and you have a proposal, please visit our About Grantourismo page first and then email us.